f5devcentral/f5-velos-training/docs/velos_networking.rst

   :align: center

-For the BX520 blades interface numbering is different because the BX520 takes up two slots.
-The slot reference for the blade will always be the first of the two slots which will always be an odd number.
-If the ports are bundled then ports will be **1/1.0** and **1/2.0** for a blade that occupies slot 1 and slot 2, and **3/1.0** and **3/2.0** for a blade that occupies slots 3 and 4.
+For the BX520 blades interface numbering is different because the BX520 blade takes up two slots.
+The slot reference for the blade will always be the first of the two slots where the blade is inserted, which will always be an odd number.
+If the ports are bundled, then ports will be **1/1.0** and **1/2.0** for a blade that occupies slot 1 and slot 2, and **3/1.0** and **3/2.0** for a blade that occupies slots 3 and 4.
 Below is an example of four BX520 blades within the CX410 chassis and their interface numbering when all ports are bundled.

 .. image:: images/velos_networking/bx520-interfaces.png
   :align: center

-Below is an example of BX520 port numbering when all interfaces are unbundled.
+Below is an example of BX520 port numbering when all interfaces are unbundled into 4 x 100gb interfaces.

 .. image:: images/velos_networking/bx520-interfaces-unbundled.png
   :align: center